jrcharney/plushes/README.md

 Many of these scripts may require adminstrative access so passwords may be requires to do some stuff.

+Bash, Sed, Awk - Use these scripts as coding examples for your scripts.

 ## Will any of this ever be done?

 It depends.
 Bits and pieces over time.
 Rome wasn't built in a day.

+I've made some good progress so far.

 ## Will you use anything else?